TomHawk123/TomHawk123/README.md

 - 🌱 I’m currently learning: Advanced Performance testing with Apache JMeter

-- 🔭 I’m currently working on: A production level mobile application, The Promo App, at a tech startup.
+- 🔭 I’m currently working on: Platform Engineering with AWS, Azure, and/or GCP

 - 📫 How to reach me: matthew.mcmorries@gmail.com